-- Gypsies and Travellers have significantly poorer health outcomes, compared with the general population of England, and with other English-speaking ethnic minorities and are frequently subject to racial abuse and discrimination. - All Gypsies and Travellers have a legal right to access NHS and social care services whether they are nomadic or living in permanent settlements. - There is a serious under provision of official trailer sites for Gypsies and Travellers across the country and so community members may find themselves living in irregular locations, for instance, under motorways or next to sewage works.
-Consequently they face health hazards that uncommon in the general population for example, lack of sewage disposal and limited access to water. - Many Gypsies and Travellers are not literate, therefore information concerning treatment and appointments may need to be explained.
-Ethnic monitoring based on selfcategorisation or self-disclosure may well result in under-reporting, with many Gypsies and Travellers reluctant to disclose their identity due to fears of prejudice, and a deeply engrained mistrust of authority.
+Gypsies and Travellers have significantly poorer health outcomes compared with the general population of England and with other English-speaking ethnic minorities.
+They are frequently subject to racial abuse and discrimination.34

+All Gypsies and Travellers have the same rights as other UK residents to access NHS and social care services, whether they are nomadic or living in permanent settlements.

+There is a serious under-provision of official trailer sites for Gypsies and Travellers across the country and so community members may find themselves living in irregular locations, for instance, under motorways or next to sewage works.
+Consequently, they face health hazards uncommon in the general population, for example, lack of sewage disposal and limited access to water.34

+Many Gypsies and Travellers are not literate, therefore information concerning treatment and appointments may need to be explained.
+Ethnic monitoring based on self-categorisation or self-disclosure may well result in under-reporting, with many Gypsies and Travellers reluctant to disclose their identity due to fears of prejudice, and a deeply ingrained mistrust of authority.

-A 2012 report by the Ministerial Working Group on tackling inequalities experienced by Gypsies and Travellers confirmed that they have the lowest life expectancy of any ethnic group in the UK and continue to experience high infant mortality rates (18% of Gypsy and Traveller women have experienced the death of a child), high maternal mortality rates, low child immunisation levels (particularly where specialist Traveller Health Visitors are not available), mental health issues including suicide, substance misuse issues and diabetes; as well as high rates of heart disease, premature morbidity and mortality.
+A 2012 report by the Ministerial Working Group on tackling inequalities experienced by Gypsies and Travellers35 confirmed that they have the lowest life expectancy of any ethnic group in the UK and continue to experience high infant mortality rates (18% of Gypsy and Traveller women have experienced the death of a child)36, high maternal mortality rates, low child immunisation levels (particularly where specialist Traveller Health Visitors are not available), and high rates of mental health issues including suicide, substance misuse issues and diabetes, as well as high rates of heart disease and premature morbidity and mortality.^{33,34,35}

-In 2004, life expectancy was estimated at around 12 years less for Gypsy and Traveller women and 10 years less for men than in other populations.
-The 2005 Leeds Racial Equality Council Baseline Census found a greater disparity in life expectancy, with Gypsies and Travellers average life expectancy being 50 years, compared to 78 years among the general population of Leeds.
+In 2004, life expectancy was estimated at around 12 years less for Gypsy and Traveller women and 10 years less for men than in other populations.36 The 2005 Leeds Racial Equality Council Baseline Census37 found a greater disparity in life expectancy, with Gypsies and Travellers' average life expectancy being 50 years, compared with 78 years among the general population of Leeds.
 Only 2.3% of Gypsies and Travellers were aged over 60 years.
-More recent Health Needs Assessments (e.g. Bedfordshire NHS Trust, NHS West Sussex in 2010) suggest little improvement.
-As well as lower life expectancy, Irish Travellers have consistently lower healthy life expectancy and disability-free life expectancy than the general population.
-Even after controlling for socio-economic status, Gypsies and Travellers, including those in housing, have poorer health outcomes and more self-reported symptoms of ill-health than both other UK resident Englishspeaking ethnic minority groups and economically disadvantaged white UK residents.
+More recent Health Needs Assessments (e.g. Bedfordshire NHS Trust,38 NHS West Sussex39 in 2010) suggest little improvement.
+As well as lower life expectancy, Irish Travellers have consistently lower healthy life expectancy and disability-free life expectancy than the general population.33 Even after controlling for socio-economic status, Gypsies and Travellers, including those in housing, have poorer health outcomes and more self-reported symptoms of ill-health than other UK resident English-speaking ethnic minority groups and economically disadvantaged White UK residents.^{33,40}

-Travellers experience worse health and have significant health needs, yet are less likely to receive effective, continuous healthcare.
-Identified barriers to healthcare access include inequalities in registration with GPs (discrimination, mismatch in expectations, 'expensive patients', reluctance of GPs to visit sites), poor literacy, and lack of 'cultural awareness/competence' amongst service providers.
-There is significant evidence of missed opportunities for preventive healthcare, particularly among Gypsy and Traveller men, and for effective treatment for pre-existing conditions, contributing to high rates of premature mortality.
+Travellers experience worse health and have significant health needs, yet are less likely to receive effective, continuous healthcare.33 Identified barriers to healthcare access^{33,41} include inequalities in registration with GPs (due to discrimination, mismatch in expectations, the perception that they will be "expensive patients", and the reluctance of GPs to visit sites), poor literacy, and lack of "cultural awareness/competence" amongst service providers.
+There is significant evidence of missed opportunities for preventative healthcare, particularly among Gypsy and Traveller men, and for effective treatment for pre-existing conditions,^{40,42} contributing to the high rate of premature mortality.

-Travellers have low expectations about health, accepting long-term illness and ill-health as a normal part of life, an inevitable consequence of adverse social experiences and perceptions of hostility and racism.
-Just under half of Gypsies/Travellers in the East of England perceive their own health to be good or very good compared to 77% of the general population.
+Travellers have low expectations about health, accepting long-term illness and ill-health as a normal part of life, an inevitable consequence of adverse social experiences and perceptions of hostility and racism.^{43,44} Just under half of Gypsies and Travellers in the East of England45 perceive their own health to be good or very good, compared with 77% of the general population.